 GeneCards Summary for TAB2 Gene

-TAB2 (TGF-Beta Activated Kinase 1/MAP3K7 Binding Protein 2) is a Protein Coding gene.
-Diseases associated with TAB2 include Congenital Heart Defects, Nonsyndromic, 2 and Diabetes Mellitus, Insulin-Dependent, 5.
-Among its related pathways are Toll-Like receptor Signaling Pathways and Activated TLR4 signalling and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
-GO annotations related to this gene include K63-linked polyubiquitin binding.
+TAB2 (TGF-Beta Activated Kinase 1 (MAP3K7) Binding Protein 2) is a Protein Coding gene.
+Diseases associated with TAB2 include Congenital Heart Defects, Multiple Types, 2 and Polyvalvular Heart Disease Syndrome.
+Among its related pathways are Toll-Like receptor Signaling Pathways and Activated TLR4 signalling.
+Gene Ontology (GO) annotations related to this gene include K63-linked polyubiquitin modification-dependent protein binding.
 An important paralog of this gene is TAB3.